“to an inheritance incorruptible and undefiled and that does not fade away, reserved in heaven for you.”

 Extra-biblical Greek uses this term for a flower that does not fade.
 Some flowers are beautiful, but then they wilt after a very short time.
 Eternal life will not lose its wonderful, pristine character.
 It does not fade or lose its brightness.
-Our inheritance retains its wonderful character.
+Our inheritance retains its incredible character.

-Peter uses an associated term in 1 Peter 5:4 where he says “you will receive a glorious crown which will not lose its brightness.”
+Peter uses an associated term in 1 Peter 5:4, where he says, “you will receive a glorious crown which will not lose its brightness.”
 It is unimpaired by time.

 The Bible often describes heaven in negatives.
 Human language is not adequate to describe the reality of heaven.
 The book of Revelation describes heaven in terms of negatives as well, Revelation 21:4, “And God will wipe away every tear from their eyes; there shall be no more death, nor sorrow, nor crying.
 There shall be no more pain, for the former things have passed away.”
-Because heaven transcends human language the Bible has to resort to what it is not rather than what it is.
-Therefore our place in heaven is untouched by death, unstained by evil and unimpaired by time.
+Because heaven transcends human language, the Bible has to resort to what it is not rather than what it is.
+Therefore our place in heaven is untouched by death, unstained by evil, and unimpaired by time.